hsmade/docker_web2py_deployment/README.md

 You can get to the stats of the haproxy by connecting to the specified port (12346 in this case)

 It also sets up a pod with an nginx proxy and letsencrypt container that automatically update when new web2py pods are created.
 The proxy points to the haproxy and th letsencrypt container will create certificates for all hostnames automatically.

+The frontend instance runs a combination of consul, consul-alerts and registrator to monitor the different applications and the frontend.
+See https://github.com/AcalephStorage/consul-alerts on how to configure the alerting inside consul.
+As consul doesn't expose it's ports in this configuration, you can either add that to the docker-compose.yml file or do some temporary network forwarding while configuring.